ElliotRedhead/LearningReactRedux/README.md

 ### Github Pages Deployment

 [Github Pages Setup](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f)
 _N.B.
-The functioning project relies on a local API (via JSON Server), the GH page is accessible [here](https://elliotredhead.github.io/ReactReduxIntroduction/) but the course list will not be loaded._
+The functioning project relies on a local API (via JSON Server), the course list will not be loaded without a backend addition._

 ## Syntax